klees/ILIAS/docs/documentation/input-processing.md

 }
 ```

-The fact, that the parameter to the service needs to be validated is communicated,
+The fact, that the parameter for the service needs to be validated, is communicated
-and also enforced, by the fact that the `doWork`-method takes a typed parameter.
+and also enforced by the fact that the `doWork`-method takes a typed parameter.
 The user can only possess such a value when he has a string that passes the check in
 the constructor.
 In fact, the existence of a value of type ParamType proves that
 the check was performed (at least in a setting where we regard "sane" usages of PHP